limix/bgen-reader-py/doc/quickstart.rst

 Complex file
 ============

+The bgen file format allows the storage of very heterogenous genetic data.
+In the ``complex.bgen`` file we have variants with different ploidy and number of alleles, as well as phased\ *ness*.

 .. doctest::

    >>> bgen = read_bgen("complex.bgen", verbose=False)
    >>>
+   >>> # Note how the number of alleles very widely across loci.
    >>> print(bgen["variants"].compute())
         id rsid chrom  pos  nalleles                            allele_ids  vaddr 0         V1    01    1         2                                   A,G     98